 -

-Experience this firsthand on a private walking tour, characterized by striking visual contrasts.
-Visit two areas that perfectly illustrate these contrasts: the beautifully restored Old Town with its Belle Époque charm and the former Communist Civic Center.
-This tour is not just a visual journey; it narrates the story of 45 years of communism, offering insights beyond the city’s vibrant present.
+On this private walking tour, experience striking contrasts firsthand.
+From the beautifully restored Old Town, with its Belle Époque charm, to the stark, imposing structures of the former Communist Civic Center, each step reveals a city shaped by two vastly different eras.
+This tour is more than just a visual journey; it unravels the story of 45 years of communist rule, offering insights beyond Bucharest’s vibrant present.

-- Constitution Square - The fifth and final major stop is at the core of the former Communist Civic Center, in front of Constitution Square.
-This is the location of the Palace of Parliament, the world’s second-largest building after the Pentagon.
-The intriguing story behind it will captivate you, but no spoilers here.
-Just a few facts: it has 7 underground floors, atomic bunkers, and a network of roads beneath it.
+- Constitution Square - The final stop takes you to the heart of the former Communist Civic Center—Constitution Square, home to the colossal Palace of Parliament, the world’s second-largest building after the Pentagon.
+Its dark history will fascinate you, but no spoilers yet.
+Just know this: it hides seven underground floors, atomic bunkers, and a secret network of tunnels beneath it all.

-After admiring the Palace’s exterior, the tour concludes, and your guide will escort you back to the Old Town area.
+After taking in the palace’s imposing exterior, your guide will walk you back to the Old Town, where the tour concludes.

 - Private Walking Tour